alpine9000/roidserver/README.md

-Network game server for Metro Siege
+Network Game Server for Metro Siege
 ===================================

 About
 -----
-This is the server component for Metro Siege online co-op.
+This is the server component for [Metro Siege](https://metrosiege.com) online co-op.
 Clients connect to the server, are matched by a supplied GAME ID, then will be able to play co-operatively.
 The server facilitates communication between each pair of clients.

 Configuration
 -------------